Courtesy Todd Koehn, BMW Motorcycle Enthusiast from Wisconsin USA.

 Not Lufthansa Airlines pattern or color design, these claims on the Internet are false!
 New info from a fellow who worked at BMW US Importer Butler & Smith who said he helped open the cargo container on a snowy Oct day 1979 which held these silver blue striped Exclusive Sport R100S models.
-He stated the container had only 30 of theses imported to the US.
-He said very rare bike.
+He stated the container had only 30 of these imported to the US, He said very rare bike.
 The stripe pattern he believed is likely copied from the Butler & Smith BMW 1978 Superbike racers.
 The blues in the stripes came from the Bavarian countries shades of blue in their flag.
 Exciting info after 7 months of searching and finally locating a Butler I Smith employee who was there when bikes were first seen by the importer!
 Incredible.

 Update August 2013